socrata-platform/tileserver/README.md

 To tag a release to be built and deployed to RC:

-1. Create a branch from main and run `sbt release`.
-1. Follow the prompts to bump the version, which will create two commits.
-1. Create a PR and get it merged to main.
+1. On main, run `sbt release`.
+This will create two commits to bump the version and create a git tag for the release version and then push them to the remote repo.